backpack: Oregon Coast – Tillamook Head

-The hiker’s camp has three wooden shelters, and a large area behind them to setup tents.
-Unusual features for a backpacking site included a vault toilet (no cathole digging!), and bundles of firewood to burn in the campfire ring.
+The hiker’s camp has three wooden shelters, and a large area behind them to set up tents.
+Unusual features for a backpacking site included a vault toilet (no cathole digging!), and bundles of firewood to burn in the campfire ring ($5 each).
 There’s even a covered shelter with a picnic table.
-What there isn’t, however, is access to water for filtering… unless you hike another 1.5 miles down the trail, with about 800 ft. elevation loss (and then gain on the way back up).
+What there isn’t, however, is access to water for filtering… unless you hike another 1.5 miles down the trail to a seasonal creek, with about 800 ft. elevation loss (and then gain on the way back up).

 To add interest to this trip, this trail has a bit of historical significance… it was part of the Lewis and Clark expedition in 1906.
 They crossed the headland to buy whale blubber from the Native Americans in Cannon Beach.
 From the hiker’s camp, a short trail leads to a viewpoint of Tillamook Lighthouse, passing by an old WWII bunker for radar equipment.

 From the hiker’s camp, continue another 1.5 miles on a hiking trail to Indian Beach at Ecola State Park.
 Great views of the coastline and Coast Range mountains are seen from the trail.
 Return via the Clatsop loop on an old road for an easier route back up to the hiker’s camp.